 “If you stay here, you’ll be captured,” Saché entreated him.

 “I have no choice.
 Just rescue my daughter if you can.
 I have no idea where she is, but...go!”

 Spurred on with fresh tears running down their faces, Saché and Yané ran into the hanger.
 A heap of dissembled battle droids lay near where the starship had been parked.
 Yané knelt down and took a look at their weapons.
 “Not what we’re used to,” she said, “but we did training for them at one point.
 Do you remember how to engage the safety?”

 She was right.
-Saché just hoped her aim was as good with them as they were with their usual pistols.
+Saché just hoped Yané's aim was as good with them as they were with their usual pistols.
 At that moment, she could not bring herself to rely on her own.

-Each of them nonetheless took a gun, engaged the safeties, and stuffed them into the holsters under their skirts.
-Then they ran to the edge of the hanger and slid down the marble, which slanted into the hard ground at the edge of the cliff.
+The guns had to be squeezed into holsters under their skirts, but they got them in.
+They got used to the weight of them as they ran to the edge of the hanger and slid down the marble, which slanted into the hard ground at the edge of the cliff.